collective/collective.calendarfeed/README.rst

 Introduction
 ============
+This package was previously called collective.fullcalendarioview It is now called collective.calendarfeed.

 Collective Calendarfeed (for Google)

-Provides views and a portlet for displaying events stored in your Google Calendar.
+Provides views and a portlet for displaying events stored in your public Google Calendar.

 @@calendar - A simple fullcalendar.io view for Plone CalendarFeedPortlet - A portlet that shows upcoming events from your Google Calendar